I’m a Colorado local and in this guide, I overview the absolute best things to do in Breckenridge!

-Ski at one of the United States’ top resorts
+Experience one of the United States’ most popular ski resorts.

 When most people think of things to do in Breckenridge, skiing is the first thing that springs to mind.
-Part of the Ten Mile Range, Peak 8 is a big draw at Breckenridge ski resort, with terrain parks and lots of options for intermediate and advanced skiers.
-The resort also has lessons for every level.
+Breckenridge Ski Resort is part of the Ten Mile Range and features a variety of terrain.
+Lessons are available for every skill level.

-It’s one of Colorado’s more expensive ski resorts, but it offers on-site food & lodging, excellent customer service, and lots of amenities.
+It’s one of the more expensive ski resorts in Colorado, but it offers on-site food and lodging, excellent customer service, and lots of amenities.

 One of the most fun walks to take with kids (or, let’s face it, with anyone delighted by trolls) is to visit Isak Heartstone.
 The wood sculpture resembling a troll was created as part of the annual Breckenridge Festival of the Arts, and he now sits at the end of a short trail.

 You can visit year-round, but the trail isn’t maintained in winter so be ready for plenty of snow.
-He’s one of the most popular things to do in Breckenridge, so during peak seasons, you may need to wait a few minutes to get your selfie with Isak.
+He’s one of the most popular things to do in Breckenridge, Colorado.
+So, during peak season in Breckenridge, you may need to wait a few minutes to get your selfie with Isak.